 Market penetration - examples to be implemented

-Having the right market penetration strategy – competing on price, quality and uniqueness – can determine whether your business succeeds or fails.
-When starting a business, a company must penetrate the market and compete with established players.
-Even after achieving an established position, it needs new strategies to maintain its market share.
-Success stories from the business world show that there are several ways to do this.
-Market penetration by cutting prices to attract customers is one method.
-Consumers lured by the promise of cheap sales usually spend more money than they planned.
-However, this strategy may not work in every market, so you need to know your industry.
-For example, 45% people buying wine prefer wines ranging from PLN 21 to PLN 30, believing that cheaper ones are of low quality.
+Having the right strategy market penetration - competing on price, quality and uniqueness - can determine whether your business succeeds or fails.
+When starting a business, a company needs to penetrate the market and compete with established players.
+Even once established, it needs new strategies to maintain its market share.
+Success stories from the business world show that this can be done in several ways.
+Market penetration cutting prices to attract customers is one method.
+Consumers lured by the promise of a cheap sale tend to spend more money than they planned.
+However, such a strategy may not work in every market, so you need to know your industry.
+For example, 45% of wine buyers prefer liquors in the range of 21 to 30 zloty, believing that cheaper ones are of low quality.

 Instead of competing with existing companies, you can penetrate the market by finding new customers.
 Diet Coke turned out to be Coca-Cola's success, but hers target group was overwhelmingly limited to women.
 The solution to this problem was the introduction of Coke Zero.
 The drink offers the same benefits as Diet Coke (cola flavor without calories), but is viewed as more "masculine".
 This opened up a completely new market for him.

-If your product or service has a feature that distinguishes you from the competition, penetrating the market with this tool can be extremely effective.
-For example, Dove Cream bar soap sells for a higher price than your average soap bar.
-How it's possible?
-The manufacturer emphasizes that his soaps are not harsh and do not dry out the skin.
-These arguments speak to consumers more interested in moisturizing than just cleansing the skin.
+If your product or service has a feature that sets you apart from the competition, market penetration with this tool can be extremely effective.
+For example, Dove Cream bar soap is sold at a higher price than the average soap.
+How is this possible?
+The manufacturer emphasises that its soaps are not harsh and do not dry out the skin.
+These arguments appeal to customers more interested in moisturising than just cleansing their skin.

-Are you worried that penetrating the market is a futile effort, since there are only giants and "old men" around?
-There is a place for everyone.
-One way to compete with bigger players is to give your business a "personality" so that consumers perceive shopping from you as unique.
+You are worried that market penetration is it a futile effort when there are giants and "old-timers" all around?
+There is room for everyone.
+One way of competing with the larger players is to give your company a "personality" so that consumers perceive their shopping experience as unique.
 Many mini-companies are masters of this strategy.
-Their profiles and advertisements describe how they were created and why they want to provide their customers with unique products.
-Each company has a unique history.
-You also integrate yours into the strategy public relations.
+Their profiles and advertisements describe how they came to be and why they want to provide their customers with unique products.
+Every company has a unique story.
+You too should weave yours into your strategy public relations.